 H) This subsection (d)(4)(H) corresponds with 40 CFR 141.153(d)(4)(viii), a now-obsolete implementing provision.
 This statement maintains structural consistency with the federal regulations;

-J) For E. coli analytical results under Subpart AA, the total number of positive samples;
+J) For E. coli analytical results under Subpart AA, the total number of E. coli positive samples;

-5) If a CWS distributes water to its customers from multiple hydraulically independent distribution systems fed by different raw water sources, the table must contain a separate column for each service area, and the report must identify each separate distribution system.
+5) If a CWS distributes water to its customers from multiple hydraulically independent distribution systems fed by different raw water sources, the contaminant data section(s) should differentiate contaminant data for each service area, and the report must identify each separate distribution system.
+For example, if displayed in a table, it should contain a separate column for each service area.
 Alternatively, a CWS may produce separate reports tailored to include data for each service area.

-6) The tables must clearly identify any data indicating violations of MCLs, MRDLs, or treatment techniques, and the report must contain a clear and readily understandable explanation of the violation, including specific information: the length of the violation, the potential adverse health effects, and actions the CWS took to address the violation.
+6) The detected contaminant data section(s) must clearly identify any data indicating violations of MCLs, MRDLs, or treatment techniques, and the report must contain a clear and readily understandable explanation of the violation, including specific information: the length of the violation, the potential adverse health effects, and actions the CWS took to address the violation.
 To describe the potential health effects, the CWS must use the relevant language from Appendix A.

-7) For detected unregulated contaminants for which USEPA requires monitoring under 40 CFR 141.40 (except Cryptosporidium), the tables must contain the average and range at which the supplier detected the contaminant.
-The report may briefly explain the reasons for monitoring for unregulated contaminants.
+7) For detected unregulated contaminants for which USEPA requires monitoring under 40 CFR 141.40, the reports must present the average and range at which the supplier detected the contaminant.
+The report must briefly explain the reasons for monitoring for unregulated contaminants such as:

 e) Information on Cryptosporidium, radon, and other contaminants:

-1) If the CWS monitored for Cryptosporidium, including monitoring under Subpart L, and the monitoring indicates the possible presence of Cryptosporidium in the supplier's source water or finished water, the report must include specific information:
+1) If the CWS monitored for Cryptosporidium, which indicates the possible presence of Cryptosporidium in the supplier's source water or finished water, the report must include:

-2) If the CWS monitored for radon, and the monitoring indicates the possible presence of radon in the supplier's finished water, the report must include specific information:
+2) If the CWS monitored for radon, and the monitoring indicates the possible presence of radon in the supplier's finished water, the report must include:

 3) If the CWS conducted additional monitoring indicating the presence of other contaminants in the supplier's finished water, the report must include specific information: